 • Fluoroquinolones – These antibiotics are considered highly effective in the treatment of UTI

 In most cases, to treat an uncomplicated UTI either a three-day or five-day course of a UTI antibiotic is prescribed.

 Urinary tract infections are caused by microorganisms — typically bacteria — that enter the urethra and bladder and cause infection and inflammation.
 Bacteria can also travel up the ureters and infect your kidneys, although a UTI most commonly happens in the urethra and bladder.

-More than 90% of bladder infection (cystitis) cases are caused by E. coli, a bacterium normally found in the intestines.
+More than 90% of a bladder infection (cystitis) cases are caused by E. coli, a bacterium normally found in the intestines.

 A urinary tract infection causes the lining of the urinary tract to become inflamed, which may produce some of the following symptoms:

-• Pain in the abdomen, side or pelvic area.
+• Pain in the abdomen, side, or pelvic area.

 • Pressure in the lower pelvis.

-• Incontinence, urgent need to urinate and frequent need to urinate.
+• Incontinence, urgent need to urinate, and frequent need to urinate.

 • Painful urination (dysuria) and blood in the urine.